Employee Advocacy Overview

 “We tend to hear from brands themselves or senior leaders, who can be very scripted,” said Danielle Guzman, Global Head of Social Media and Distributed Content at Mercer.
 “It lacks that raw edge and authenticity that makes it feel like a regular conversation.
 An advocacy program naturally builds human relationships internally and externally.
 Brands don’t build trust, people do.
 People really are the future of a brand and its voice.
 There’s an opportunity for brands to truly understand that you’re sitting on a gold mine with your employees.”

-So, Employee Advocacy really can have an impact?
+Does Employee Advocacy really make an impact?

 Yes!
 Social media isn’t just about cat videos and funny memes, of course.
 When used effectively, Employee Advocacy has real-world business value in telling a brand’s story on a powerful channel.
 Recent research indicates the potential impact of Employee Advocacy.